 — Jon Leiberman (@reporterjon) May 29, 2013

 Although her call to 911 was rambling and somewhat incoherent, thanks to a night of drinking, Kelley called for help and audibly pleaded for Peatross to "stay with me."
-This gave her a great deal of credibility with the jurors and in the eyes of public opinion.
-Unlike in the Jodi Arias case where she killed her boyfriend but lied and deceived everyone from her parents to the police investigators.
-From listening to the 911 call, it makes Kelley sound legitimately distressed by the incident, something that was used by her defense team.
+This gave her a credibility with the jurors and the public.
+This differs from the Jodi Arias case, where she killed her boyfriend but lied and deceived everyone from her parents to the police.
+The 911 call makes Kelley sound legitimately distressed by the incident, something that was used by her defense team.

 5. Kelley's Going to Disney World!